PieterbasNagengast/Azure-AzMappingWorkbook/README.md

 1. Deploy the workbook to Azure.
 2. Open the workbook.
 3. Select a Subscription you want to know the Azure Availability Zones mapping for.
-4. Select the Region you want to know the Azure Availability Zones mapping for.
+4. Select the Region you want to know the Azure Availability Zones mapping for. *Note: Only Azure Region which support Availability Zones are shown.*
 5. The workbook will show you the mapping of the Logical Azure Availability Zones to the Physical Azure Availability Zones.
 6. (optional) Export results to Excel.

+## Export Availability Zones mapping to Excel
+You can export the results of the Azure Availability Zones mapping to Excel.
+To do this click on the 'Export to Excel' button.
+This will create an Excel file with the results of the Azure Availability Zones mapping.

-## example screenshot
+## Example screenshot

 ![example screenshot](./images/Screenshot-Workbook-AzMapping.png)